technofocus-pte/msignt2/Lab 01-  Setting up Azure Machine Learning Workspace.md

     ![](./media/image41.png)

->#### **Summary:** By the end of this exercise, we successfully created an Azure Machine Learning workspace and configured compute resources, which will be used for training and deploying machine learning models with required permissions to perform tasks.
-These foundational steps ensure that we have a secure, scalable environment in place to support the bank's data science and marketing initiatives.
+>#### **Summary:** In this exercise, we successfully created an Azure Machine Learning workspace and configured compute resources, which will be used for training and deploying machine learning models with required permissions to perform the tasks.
+These foundational steps ensure that we have a secure, scalable environment in place to support Contoso Bank's data science and marketing initiatives.